 Probation/Suspension Process - A process by which students struggling academically are aided in rebuilding their academic records.
 Failing rehabilitation, it provides for orderly removal on academic grounds.

-SACS - Southern Association of Colleges and Schools.
+SACS - Southern Association of Colleges and Schools Commission on Colleges.
 A regional accrediting agency.